open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/UPGRADING.md

 ### useGOMEMLIMIT

 A new flag, `useGOMEMLIMIT` has been added that allows specifying whether or not the chart should use the `GOMEMLIMIT` environment variable or the Memory Ballast Extension.
-When enabled, the chart will remove the Memory Ballast Extension from the collector's configuration AND will setup a `GOMEMLIMIT` envarionment variable that is set to 80% of the configures `resources.limits.memory`.
+When enabled, the chart will remove the Memory Ballast Extension from the collector's configuration AND will setup a `GOMEMLIMIT` environment variable that is set to 80% of the configures `resources.limits.memory`.
 If no `resources.limits.memory` are set when `useGOMEMLIMIT` is enabled then a `GOMEMLIMIT` envarionment variable WILL NOT be created but the Memory Ballast Extension will still be removed.